gabrielEFagundes/Classroom/README.md

 A application made to make the lives of teachers way easier.

-This application was made especially for training Python and the microframework Python.
+This application was made especially for training Python and the microframework Flask.

 ## Infrastructure requirements
 - **SGBG used:** SQLite;